What is Codependency?

-On the other hand, interdependency is when two partners care and nurture the relationship, without compromising their own sense of self.
+On the other hand, interdependency is when two partners care for and nurture the relationship without compromising their own sense of self.
 Interdependent couples are in charge of their lives and fulfilling their own significance.
 The relationship is based on a place of wanting their partner, not needing them.
 This allows them to focus on themselves and gives room for self-development.
 This creates a healthy and balanced relationship between both partners.
 As a result, the relationship feels secure.

 Can a Codependent Relationship be saved?